Multipart form-data

 3.3 Calling the endpoint

-Now that we have constructed our message correctly, the last thing to do is call the endpoint in question.
-Since we have prepared our message and accurately defined our contentType calling the endpoint does not require any additional configurations compared to what you are already used to when dealing with REST endpoints.
+Now that we have constructed our message correctly, the last thing to do is call the endpoint.
+Since we have prepared our message and accurately defined our contentType, calling the endpoint does not require additional configurations compared to what you are already used to when dealing with REST endpoints.

 4. Key takeaways